pushandplay/cordova-plugin-apprate/README.md

 - From github repository: `cordova plugin add https://github.com/pushandplay/cordova-plugin-apprate.git`
 - For phonegap build add the following to your config.xml: `<gap:plugin name="cordova-plugin-apprate" />`

-## Integrating Google Play Core
+## Integrating Play In-App Reviews Library

-To set up Google Play Core version, you can use PLAY_CORE_VERSION parameter (with `1.+` value by default).
-It is useful in order to avoid conflicts with another plugins which use any other different version of Google Play Core.
+To set up Play In-App Reviews Library version, you can use PLAY_REVIEW_VERSION parameter (with `2.+` value by default).
+It is useful in order to avoid conflicts with another plugins which use any other different version of Play In-App Reviews Library.
+For Play In-App Reviews Library release notes please see https://developer.android.com/reference/com/google/android/play/core/release-notes-in_app_reviews

 ## Customization and usage